 In some cases, a sprinkler is the best option for watering a large area.
-However, only 40% of the water reaches the root zone.
+However, only 40 percent of the water reaches the root zone.
 For more efficient watering, install a soaker hose early in the season, before the plants get big.

-How to water plants and how to water my garden are common questions.
-A friend of mine once had a summer job working at one New England's premier nurseries.
-He told me that the nursery owner always had his new employees spend their first two weeks doing nothing but watering plants.
-By teaching his staff how to properly water a plant, the owner was ensuring the health and vitality of his inventory.
-But he also used this initiation period to find his best employees: people who paid attention.
+A FRIEND once had a summer job at one of New England's premier nurseries.
+He told me that the nursery owner always had his new employees spend the first two weeks doing nothing but watering plants.
+By teaching his staff how to water a plant properly, the owner ensured the health and vitality of his inventory.
+But he also used this initiation period to identify the best employees: people who paid attention.

-If you're working in a nursery, the right way to do this is to lift each and every pot before you water.
-Over time, you get to know how heavy a pot should feel if all the soil inside the pot is consistently moist.
-If it is, you don't water.
-If it's not, you water slowly until all the soil in the pot is moist and water is running out the bottom.
+If you're working in a nursery, you lift each pot before you water.
+Over time, you get to know how heavy a pot should feel if the soil inside the pot is thoroughly moistened.
+If it's not heavy enough, you water slowly until all the soil in the pot is moist and water runs out the bottom.
 Then you lift the pot again to check that it feels right.